Kave Home: 7x more conversions from Facebook Ads while decreasing Cost of Sale by 50%

 To overcome all of these challenges, Kave Home partnered with SegmentStream, and now they are ready to share their experience and results of the collaboration.

 Facebook Ads is one of the biggest sources of website visitors for Kave Home.
 However, due to a huge amount of traffic, Facebook becomes very biased towards retargeting due to 1-day post-view and 7-day post-click attribution.
 For this reason, Kave Home separated Prospecting and Retargeting ads into two different campaigns.

-While Retargeting campaign optimisation was relatively easy, it was very difficult to optimise Prospecting campaigns due to the relatively small amount of attributed post-click and post-view conversions.
+While Retargeting campaign optimisation was relatively easy, it was very difficult to optimise Prospecting campaigns due to the a small amount of attributed post-click and post-view conversions.
 Mostly, this happens because of cross-device and cross-browser user interactions: a lot of people use Facebook and Instagram on their mobile devices, so when they click on mobile ads — the in-app browser of Facebook opens.
 Many people are not ready to buy right away from Facebook’s in-app browser, and decide to switch to their favourite browsers like Safari or Chrome (either mobile or desktop version) to make a purchase.

 Due to such cross-browser customer journeys it is almost impossible to stitch the paid click on one device with the conversion on another device, which makes it very difficult to attribute proper value to upper-funnel marketing campaigns, and understand their true performance.